 Measuring Grand Lake clarity with a Secchi disk.

 The West Slope water quality studies look at water quality concerns in the three lakes: Grand Lake, Shadow Mountain Reservoir and Lake Granby.
 Learn more»

 The devastation brought on by Northern Colorado wildfires led to the formation in 2012 of the C-BT Headwaters Partnership, which is pursuing efforts to restore forests and watersheds and protect water supplies.
 Learn more»

-Two major East Slope water quality studies Northern Water is currently conducting are the Fern Lake (in Rocky Mountain National Park) Fire Water Quality Study and the Horsetooth Reservoir Water Quality Study.
-Learn more»
+Two major East Slope water quality studies that Northern Water recently conducted are the Fern Lake (in Rocky Mountain National Park) Fire Water Quality Study and the Horsetooth Reservoir Water Quality Study.